 These general best practices apply even though the Federal Circuit refused to rule on the effect of other activities such as secret sales where the sale itself is not public knowledge.
 Other arguably non-public activities which could trigger the on-sale bar depending on the interpretation of the statute as amended include non-disclosing public use, secret commercialization, etc. Patent applications should be put in place prior to these activities occurring and at the very least should be in place within one year of such activity.

-Clayton Zak is a patent agent in the Intellectual Property group.
+Clayton Zak is an associate in the Intellectual Property group.
 You can reach him at 314-552-6293 or firstname.lastname@example.org.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).